ulfschneider/ulfschneider.github.io/_posts/thoughts/2017-02-26-balanced-organization.md

 Core cultures
 ---

-In the agile movement many consider a collaboration culture as a worthwile goal for any organization and even further assume this goal is shared by the members of those organizations.
+In the agile movement many consider a collaboration culture as a worthwhile goal for any organization and even further assume this goal is shared by the members of those organizations.

 This assumption is false.
 For an organization lacking the heritage of a collaboration culture, turning towards agile will bring only limited results without understanding what is going on behind the scenes.

-In general, William Schneider is admitting the possibility of a culture transformation, but he is also pointing out the difficulty, the risk and the long-term nature (more than 10 years) of such an endeavor [Schneider 2000].
+In general, William Schneider is admitting the possibility of a culture transformation, but he is also pointing out the difficulty, the risk and the long-term nature (more than 10 years) of such an endeavour [Schneider 2000].
 Schneider believes that at least 75% of the management needs to be convinced about the culture transformation.
 For this kind of conviction John Kotter coined the phrase *sense of urgency,* [Kotter 1996].
 Such conditions are seldom to be found.

 If your current organization is not rooted in a collaborative way of thinking and acting, the organization will only endure agility, but not support or emphasize it.
 Still, agile projects achieve positive outcomes, but only while getting the low hanging fruits during project runtime.
-Afterwards many of the introduced behavioral changes diminish and daily work is snapping back to how things have always been done around here.
+Afterwards many of the introduced behavioural changes diminish and daily work is snapping back to how things have always been done around here.
 As soon as the agile coach is leaving, agile patterns collapse and disappear.

 In highly competitive and innovative markets there are real advantages in being agile.
-Agile will help here to get feedback fast, to learn, to decide, to produce results early, to connect with customers and increase employee satsifaction.
+Agile will help here to get feedback fast, to learn, to decide, to produce results early, to connect with customers and increase employee satisfaction.
 In an environment where more is unknown than known, where the explorer mindset is key, the driving forces of agile help to survive and even succeed.

 When a culture transformation towards collaboration is too time consumptive (of course) and ever pushing with the help of an agile coach without sustainable outcome isn´t satisfying (of course), what is a pragmatic way to get some positive results?